authgear/authgear-server/docs/specs/account-linking.md

 We define the action to link the new oauth identity with the existing identity's owner user account using the `action` field.

-- `action`: Defines the desire action if this linkage was triggered.
+- `action`: Defines the desire action if this linking was triggered.
   The possible values are:
   - `error`: Reject the signup with an error.
   - `login`: Switch to login flow of the existing account.